 In addition to the rights outlined above, FERPA also gives the school district the option of designating certain categories of student information as "directory information."
-Directory information includes a student's name, address, telephone number, date and place of birth, major course of study, participation in school activities or sports, weight and height if a member of an athletic team, dates of attendance, degrees and awards received, most recent school attended, class schedule, photograph, e-mail address, and class roster.
+Directory information includes a student's name, address, telephone number, date and place of birth, major course of study, participation in school activities or

 You may object to the release of any or all of this "directory information."
 However, you must do so in writing within ten (10) business days of receiving this notice.
 If we do not receive a written objection, we will be authorized to release this information without your consent.
-For your convenience, you may note your objections to the release of directory information on the enclosed form (below) and return it to the Superintendent
+For your convenience, you may note your objections to the release of directory information on the enclosed form (below) and return it to the Superintendent.